valkyaha/valkyaha/README.md

   ## 👨‍💻 About Me

   I'm a developer who loves to learn and explore new technologies.
-My journey in programming started almost 10 years ago when I was just 12 years old, beginning with HTML & CSS, then moving to C and Java.
+My journey in programming 10 years ago when I was just 12 years old, beginning with HTML & CSS, then moving to C and Java.

   **When I'm not coding, you'll find me:**
   - 🎮 Playing games